nluninja/nlp_crash_course_with_spacy/README.md

-# Learning NLP with SpaCy 2.6
+# Learning NLP with SpaCy 2.6 and NLTK
 The following notebooks provide a demonstration the features that you can expect from a Natural Processing Engine, starting simple task such as Tokenization to advanced analysis such as Named Entity recognition.
-Each notebook focuses on one feature that has been shown with SpaCy 2.6 with the English model.
-Please refer to [SpaCy documentation](https://v2.spacy.io/usage) for more details.
+Each notebook focuses on one feature that has been shown with __SpaCy 2.6__ with the English model and __NLTK 3.6.2__.
+Please refer to [SpaCy documentation](https://v2.spacy.io/usage) and [NLTK documentation](https://www.nltk.org/) for more details.

 ##Let's start